harrydurbin/adsfasdf/README.md

 ### CREATION INFO:
 Harry Durbin
-Enveritas Coding Test
-Junior Data Engineer
 May 12, 2017

 ### DESCRIPTION:
 The purpose of this code is to feed this python module a filename that points to original CSV and print a new CSV in the same path.
-The raw survey data is manipulated to provide basic information about each survey adding the following three columns:
+Raw survey data is manipulated to provide basic information about each survey adding the following three columns:
 + Survey length [minutes] # 'durationminutes'
 + Survey amount 10% of shortest surveys [true/false] # 'shortduration'
 + Farmer's performance on "No Banned Pesticides" criterion ["NA", "F", "P"] # 'bannedpesticidecompliance'